philpackmohr/git-paper/git.md

 - Merging commits to one
 - Making a diverged history linear

 These operations are called "rebase" operations, because most of them are done with the command `git rebase`.
 As in real life, changing the history is not trivial.
-All references must be rewritten to make the changed history the true one.
+All references must be rewritten to make the changed history to be considered the true one.
 As long as the history is only known to one person (meaning the commits are not published yet), it is not much a problem.
 But after publishing, all people that work with the rebased repository have to reproduce your rebase too.

 A rebase is performed by creating new commits that are based on certain old commits.
 Because every rebase changes some data of commits to rebase, the new commits get new hash sums.
 Branch pointers have to be updated too - otherwise the old commits that were rebased will stay visible as long as they are reachable by a branch pointer.